ritalxx/pe/README.md

-# Solving the Probability of Evidence Problem
+# Solving The Probability Of Evidence Problem

+Bayesian network is a probabilistic graphical model that represents a set of random variables and their conditional dependencies.
+One of the common task is to compute the probability of given evidences, which is usually denoted as P(e).

 ## How to compile